Nonlinear small-gain theorems for input-to-state stability of infinite interconnections: Small-gain conditions

 The strong small-gain condition was introduced in \cite{DRW07}, where it was shown that if the gain operator satisfies the strong small-gain condition, then a finite network consisting of ISS systems (defined in a summation formulation) is ISS.
 The robust strong small-gain condition has been introduced in \cite{DMS19a} in the context of the Lyapunov-based small-gain analysis of infinite networks.

-\begin{remark} For finite networks also so-called \emph{cyclic small-gain conditions} play an important role, as they help to effectively check the small-gain condition \eqref{eq:SGC} in the case when $A = \Gamma_\otimes$, which is important for the small-gain theorems in the maximum formulation, see \cite{Mir19b} for more discussions on this topic.
+\begin{remark} For finite networks, also so-called \emph{cyclic small-gain conditions} play an important role, as they help to effectively check the small-gain condition \eqref{eq:SGC} in the case when $A = \Gamma_\otimes$, which is important for the small-gain theorems in the maximum formulation, see \cite{Mir19b} for more discussions on this topic.
 For infinite networks, the cyclic condition for $\Gamma_\otimes$ is implied by \eqref{eq:SGC}, see \cite[Lem.~4.1]{DMS19a}, but is far too weak for the small-gain analysis.
-However, see Remark~\ref{rem_homogen_spectral_radius} and Corollary~\ref{cor:SGT-sup-linear-gains} which are reminiscent of the cyclic conditions for \amc{max-linear} systems. \end{remark}
+For {max-linear} systems, Remark~\ref{rem_homogen_spectral_radius} and Corollary~\ref{cor:SGT-sup-linear-gains} are reminiscent of the cyclic small-gain conditions. \end{remark}